mv-lab/Squanchy-PL/README.md

 ## Contributing
-You can email your suggestion to squanchy@wedontgiveafuck.com.
+You can email your suggestions to squanchy@wedontgiveafuck.com.

 ## Built With